-Taylor Mountain Trail is a 3.5 mile moderately trafficked loop trail located near Issaquah, WA and is good for all skill levels.
+Taylor Mountain Trail is a 3.5 mile moderately trafficked loop trail located near Issaquah, Washington and is good for all skill levels.
 The trail is primarily used for hiking, trail running, and horses and is accessible year-round.
 Horses are also able to use this trail.

 From I-90 take exit 17 (Front Street), and turn right (south) onto Front Street and continue south through Issaquah.
 Front Street becomes Issaquah-Hobart Road as you leave town.
 Continue south along this road to its junction with State Route 18.
 Cross under SR 18 and drive another 0.25 mile, passing Holder Creek at SE 188th Street.
 Park near Holder Creek.